viv-garot/tf-variables/README.md

 # sample repo - output

 ## Description
-This is a simple repo for learning Terraform random provider
+This is a simple repo for learning Terraform outputs

 ## Pre-requirements